Ardersier & immediate area

 Inverness – about 7 miles away

 A lovely city, nice walks round Ness Islands – a series of islands in the River Ness liked by suspension bridges, poo bins at regular intervals, you can sometimes see seals this far up the river, but usually dippers, mergansers, gulls, kingfishers.
-Have seen otters here too.
-Another walk is round the canal basin and to the Merkinch nature reserve, make a point of visiting the Clachnaharry Inn that does good food, real ale and allows dogs in the bar – beware the locals and the dog biscuit tin! - “Is it okay if I give your dog a biscuit”? – fine for one, but then everyone else tries to give a biscuit and not good for doggie waistlines! http://www.dugsnpubs.com/dogsfriendlypubs/clachnaharry-inn-inverness.
-Other dog friendly pubs are the Heathmount Hotel and The Blackfriars.
-Black Isle Bar and Cafe Nero on the High Street, allows dogs in.
+We have seen otters here too.
+Another walk is round the canal basin and to the Merkinch nature reserve, make a point of visiting either the Jammy Piece near the lock flight - great coffee and cakes or The Clachnaharry Inn that does good food, real ale and allows dogs in the bar.
+Other dog friendly establishments are the Heathmount Hotel, The Blackfriars, Tiso Mountain sports shop, The Black Isle Bar and Cafe Nero on the High Street.

 A tour of Loch Ness